 - detail how funds will be used to achieve the expected outcomes (i.e., justification of proposed activities).

-Example cluster characteristics
+Examples of cluster characteristics

-Example catalytic activities
+Examples of catalytic activities

 Emerging leaders (collaborative history a bonus)

-Some knowledge mobilization activities
+Some knowledge exchange activities

-Defined pathway to impact
+Defined pathways to outcomes/impact

 Strong academic impact

 Joint or collaborative events